 Apple did more than just unveil two new iPads at their October announcement.
-They created an entire lineup of iPads, which now numbers four distinct devices: The iPad Air, the iPad Mini 2, the iPad Mini and the iPad 2.
-Yes, the iPad 2 is still in the lineup despite initially being released in Spring of 2011.
-But the real question is: which iPad is the best buy?
+They created an entire lineup of iPads, which now numbers four distinct devices: The iPad Air, the iPad Mini 2, the iPad Mini and the iPad 4.
+The iPad 4 replaces the iPad 2 for those wanting an entry-level full-sized iPad.

 For those who already own an iPad, the choice becomes whether to upgrade to the iPad Air or upgrade to the iPad Mini 2.
 But for those who don't own an iPad, the choice can be confusing, so we'll take a look at each iPad in the lineup and find out which one might be the best for specific needs.